Some questions and answers for property owners along the Waipaoa River stopbank upgrades.

 There will be no work on public holidays.

 We will inform landowners who have a water take that crosses the stopbank about the timing of the work.
 The work will be managed to minimise disruption to the water supply during construction.

-Resource consent for the construction of cycle trails following the stopbanks will likely be applied for on a case-by-case basis for specific sections as they are required.
+Resource consent for the construction of any additional cycle trails along the Waipaoa stopbanks will be applied for on a case-by-case basis for specific sections as they are required.
 Council will consult with landowners and stakeholders as these cycle trail options are investigated and considered.